lmunro0402/BoxesDotsAI/README.md

 ###Overview: ShallowBlue (SB) is an AI that utilizes a Neural Network (NN) and the Minimax algorithm to play Boxes and Dots.
 The NN is trained using gradient descent (specifically Nesterov accelerated gradient) from games created by the Minimax algorithm playing itself with a large depth.

 ##How does ShallowBlue work?
-Early game - Establish usual board/grid: While the grid is less than ~1/2 full, SB will take the first available move progressing from top left to bottom right.
+- Early game - Establish usual board/grid:
+	While the grid is less than ~1/2 full, SB will take the first available move progressing from top left to bottom right.
 A Minimax of depth 2 is initialized to take advantage of any mistakes made by the opponent (for an early box) and to prevent giving away any free boxes.
-Mid game - Sacrifices and chain creation: Mid game is general where a victor is decided.
+- Mid game - Sacrifices and chain creation:
+	Mid game is general where a victor is decided.
 It's here where a single move can finish complete a chain or split it in two smaller ones.
 Move order is very important.
 The Neural Network comes in here to decide whether SB should sacrifice a few boxes, let chains be completed, etc.
-End game (kind of) - Look for ending sequence: While the Neural Net plays there is a sleeper AI running in the background looking for a winning/ending sequence of moves.
+- End game (kind of) - Look for ending sequence:
+	While the Neural Net plays there is a sleeper AI running in the background looking for a winning/ending sequence of moves.
 If it spots a way to score a majority amount of boxes, 5 in our case (NN is only trained for 3 x 3), it takes control and wins the game otherwise, if no opportunity presents itself, it will lie dormat.

-###Recap: So how good is this ShallowBlue?
+###Recap: How good is ShallowBlue?
 The answer: ehh okay.
 The deciding factor is how well the Neural Network performs.
 Unfortunately, I build the entire network from scratch off of numpy and couldn't find a database of games.
 Thus, the backpropagation is not optimized for any hardware (runs slow) and I also had to create the training data.
 This is very computationally expensive and takes a lot of time so I'm constantly having to create more data and train.
 Eventually it should get much better but it will be a while.
 FYI there are over 16 billion possible game states.
 However, I learned a lot from this project and will continue to improve the NN.
 In the meantime, TensorFlow is definitely the move :)

 ##Strategy: